blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 </p>

 Interestingly, this bi-level view does not only resemble a meta-learning procedure as expressed above, but the bi-level optimization also facilitates a similar effect.
-The constraint of maximizing the discriminator's performance punishes style information encoded as content information: Artifacts of the original domain in the translated image that stem from this false decomposition are detected by the discriminator.
-This is similar to *meta-overfitting*, which meta-learning prevents via its outer optimization loop.
+Maximizing the discriminator's performance in the constraint punishes style information encoded as content information.
+If style information is encoded as content information, the discriminator detects artifacts of the original domain in the translated image.
+Similarly, a meta-learner prevents *meta-overfitting* via an outer optimization loop.

-However, the two procedures differ in the way the inner and outer loop parameters affect each other during training.
-In GAN training, both sets of parameters have a direct mutual influence, i.e., the discriminator function impacts the gradient of the generator function and vice versa.
-In a meta-learner, the outer loop directly impacts the inner loop.
-The impact of the inner loop on the outer loop via the meta-validation loss, meanwhile, is indirect.
-In the case of MAML, the loss is propagated back through the entire learning procedure of the inner loop.
+The two procedures also share "indirect" parameter updates.
+During GAN training, the discriminator's parameters are updated through the changes in the generator's parameters, which derive from the discriminator's previous parameters, and so forth; The training of the discriminator and generator are separate but dependent processes.
+Similarly, in a meta-learner, the outer loop impacts the inner loop by determining its initial learner.
+The results of the inner loop, meanwhile, impact the outer loop via the meta-validation loss.
+While often overlapping in practice, the inner and outer loop parameter sets could, in principle, be completely disjunct, as they are in GAN training.

-Examining its primary purpose as an image-to-image translation architecture, we cannot add domains to a MUNIT architecture.
-MUNIT was designed as a binary translator.
-For multi-domain translation, many MUNIT networks need to be trained to translate between pairs of domains.
-Thus, it is not a meta-learner in an image-to-image translation context.
-It does however function in a similar way in discerning content from style and uses similar mechanisms to do so.
-Thus MUNIT is related to meta-learning architectures.
+Concluding, we discern between MUNIT applied to two domains versus a single domain.
+When applied to two domains MUNIT is a *binary* image-to-image translation architecture, i.e., we cannot add domains.
+For multi-domain translation, we need to train many MUNIT networks to translate between pairs of domains.
+Thus, although it uses mechanisms similar to a meta-learner, it is *not* a meta-learner in an image-to-image translation context.

+However, when applied to a single domain MUNIT *does* "learn to learn" (if you agree with the conclusion of the previous chapter) as it combines information from all classes to extract the transformation distribution.
+While it does not *perform* classification, the class information of an image is encoded in MUNIT's content space.
+Since MUNIT is trained unsupervised, it is probably closer to a distance metric than an actual class label.
+We might thus classify single-domain MUNIT as an unsupervised, generative meta-learner.
+It performs meta-learning in a general sense of "discerning the general from the task-specific" using a related two-loop training approach with two sets of parameters and a similar loss function.
+Thus MUNIT is related to meta-learning methods.

 ## Conclusion

 The ICLR paper "Do Deep Networks Transfer Invariances Across Classes?" <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> shows that image-to-image translation methods can be used to learn and apply nuisance transformations, enabling a CNN to become invariant to them via data augmentation.
 This blog post argued that this is a meta-learning setting.
-In the view of this author, Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> solve a meta-learning problem using a generative method.
+In the view of this author, Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> solve a meta-learning problem using an unsupervised, generative method.
 A closer examination reveals parallels between both types of architecture.

 *Learning the meta-information of image-to-image translation and meta-learning might enable researchers to design better architectures in both domains.*